 Watch Jacquie Lee's On Camera Interview

-(Pictured left: Jacquie Lee in her Vera Wang rockstar fashion boots loved by CeeLo Green, photo credit FindOrionPhotography)
+(Pictured above: Jacquie Lee in her Vera Wang rockstar fashion boots loved by CeeLo Green, photo credit FindOrionPhotography)

-(Pictured left: Jacquie Lee seeing two coaches turn around after her blind audition on The Voice, photo credit NBC / Universal)
+(Pictured above: Jacquie Lee seeing two coaches turn around after her blind audition on The Voice, photo credit NBC / Universal)

 * via monocentricmusic.com: Marc is a two time GRAMMY® Award Winning songwriter featured on: The Bodyguard Soundtrack for the song “Trust In Me,” sung by Joe Cocker and Thanks And Giving All Year Long (Executive Producer, Marlo Thomas) for the song “I’ll Give Anything But Up,” sung by Hilary Duff.
 Marc Swersky also works with American Idol's Gedeon Luke.